 Each nation is responsible for the selection of the two mentors accompanying their students to the IChO.
-They become members of the International Jury.
+The mentors become members of the International Jury.
 The regulations require that the mentors have a good command of the English language, both oral and written.
-This requirement should not be taken lightly, as the proceedings of the jury often require individual participation in the discussion, or at least the ability to follow the deliberations closely.
+This requirement should be taken seriously as the proceedings of the jury often require individual participation in the discussion, or at least the ability to follow the deliberations closely.

 Each IChO has usually four jury sessions during the course of the event, arranged as follows although variations are allowed:

 - 1st Jury Meeting (Day 2 of the IChO): Discussion on the issues raised by the mentors pertaining to the practical exam.

 - 2nd Jury Meeting (Day 4): Discussion on the issues raised by the mentors pertaining to the theoretical exam.

 - 3rd Jury Meeting (Day 7): Discussion on any business matter that needs to be addressed.

 - 4th Jury Meeting (Day 8): Presentation of the overall scores in the exams (but without naming individual student’s scores).